-This is an introduction to the origins, philosophy and objectives of the Juvenile justice system.
-Focus is on the operation,
+This is an introduction to the origins, philosophy and objectives of the Juvenile

 Criminal Procedure

 This basic course examines the procedures to be followed in law enforcement, the courts, and the corrections in the processing of the criminal case, from the crime to the end of punishment.
 The law of search and seizure and the right to counsel in each of the three segments of the criminal justice system are among the topics that will be examined.
 3:0:3